-Arcueil SCS is a Luxembourg partnership (société en commandite simple), fully owned by CCE, that is tax transparent for Luxembourg corporate income tax purposes, i.e., all the income and expenses are deemed to be realized directly by the sole partner.
+Arcueil SCS is a Luxembourg partnership (société en commmandite simple), fully owned by CCE, that is tax transparent for Luxembourg corporate income tax purposes, i.e., all the income and expenses are deemed to be realized directly by the sole partner.

 Trio, CCD, CCI, CCK, CCS and Walpur Four are Luxembourg limited liability companies that are managed in Luxembourg and, therefore, should not be considered tax resident of Germany for German tax purposes.
 Trio, CCD, CCI, CCK, CCS and Walpur Four are collectively called the ("German Co").
 However, the German Co are subject to corporate income tax ("CIT") in Germany on their German source of income (or in case German Co is a partnership and therefore transparent for CIT purposes its partners).
 As the German Co's rental revenues belong to German source income, such (net) income is subject to CIT, even if the German Co (and their shareholders) are not German tax residents.
 This is true irrespective of whether German Co is a corporation or a partnership and therefore transparent.
-The right to tax such income by Germany and France because the German Co's properties are located in Germany and income from German real estate is taxed in the country where the real estate is located.
+The right to tax such income by Germany should not be waived under the double tax treaty between Germany and Luxembourg and the double tax treaty between Germany and France because the German Co's properties are located in Germany and income from German real estate is taxed in the country where the real estate is located.
 To determine taxable income for CIT purposes, a taxpayer may deduct certain expenses incurred in connection with its German source income (e.g., with respect to the acquisition and ownership of real property (in particular depreciation) and certain operating expenses) provided that such costs are incurred on arm's length terms.